djipco/webmidi/README.md

 * Support for Bower has been dropped.

+You can find a more extensive list of changes in the [CHANGELOG](changelog.md).

 ## Browser Support

 This library works in all browsers that natively support the